 his new home built with love

 Lola, Lacey & Magic .....arrival June 2010 - All covered in rain rot and Magic and Lola seriously under weight with long neglected hooves.
-Magic was adopted in September of 2010 along with Lacey.
-Lola went to the same farm in March of 2011.
-They are doing fantastic and are happy on their 400 acres of lush tifton grass and beautiful barn in their new home with Stacey Johnson in Dade City.
+They are happy on their 400 acres of lush tifton grass and beautiful barn in their new home with Stacey Johnson in Dade City.

 Tatonka........
 Arrived here in August 2011, starved, covered with rain rot and hadn't had any vet care in six years.
 He lived in a dirt pen alone with no hay to free feed on and nothing to graze.
 He hadn't seen a farrier in at least two years.
 No shots, no coggins, no teeth floats.
 The owner told me he was 8 years old, but he is 18 years old.
 Because of his lack of body weight, muscle mass and body fat, his stifle joint was out in one rear leg, leaving it useless.
 We had our vet go to his location, pull a coggins and manipulate the stifle back in joint.
 Tatonka recovered well.
-In two months time he looked like a different pony.
-It's amazing what a good diet and some grooming will do folks.
-Tatonka left for his new home Dec 4, 2011!!
-He now resides with Deputy and the Moses family.
+It's amazing what a good diet and some grooming will do folks He now resides with Deputy and the Moses family.
 We are so completely grateful that this little guy will live his life out having another mini buddy and so much love from the family!